-In many cases, broom sized extension to your paint roller is all that is needed to reach high area of your home, but if you require a ladder it is important that you fully understand the safety procedures involved with your particular model, and that if it is a locking type ladder that you fully understand the different modes of operation and its safe function.
+In many cases, broom sized extension to your paint roller is all that is needed to reach the high area of your home, but if you require a ladder it is important that you fully understand the safety procedures involved with your particular model, and that if it is a locking type ladder that you fully understand the different modes of operation and its safety function.

 Ladder safety is still a common household issue when it comes to safety, and is the cause of many hundreds of injuries and in rare cases deaths each year.
 Ensure that your ladder extends fully and smoothly and that the locking operations functions well even before you climb up it.

 Try not to balance paint tins and roller trays on a ladder, and ensure that you do not overreach when painting the ceiling or walls of your home.
 If you are in any doubt about your safety when painting your home, then your best bet is to call in a professional painter who will only use professional, safe equipment and be well versed in working safely as well as having the ability to pro-actively create safe working environments.

 There are many new innovations in painting that include safe painting technology.
 These may include specialised ladder gangways that consist of a raised platform to reduce single ladder safety issues, as well as new painter strategy plans that aim to be more efficient in their use of paint, as well as to get the job done right, and safely.